shrird2010-beep/Goated-goalV2/README.md

 1. Insert telescoping poles into the 3D-printed corner brackets
 2. Attach diagonal support poles to prevent collapse
 3. Extend poles to desired width
+4. Connect the goal to the corners
-4. Secure the net using hook-and-loop straps
+5. Secure the net using the straps
-5. Adjust sizing based on training needs
+6. Adjust sizing based on training needs
-6. When your done, just pack it up in any backpack you have!
+7. When your done, just pack it up in any backpack you have!

 ---